sous24/hangman/README.md

 ## Description
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

-## About the project
+## About the Project
 This project aims to create an easy code base for the game, hangman.
-It is built using Python
+It is built using Python.

-## Installation instructions
+## Installation Instructions

-## Usage instructions
+## Usage Instructions

-## File structure of the project
+## File Structure of the Project

 ## License
 MIT License